konstructio/kubefirst-docs/docs/kubefirst/local/github/user-creation.md

 In this tutorial we will show how to add users to your local cluster through [Atlantis](https://www.runatlantis.io/), which will allow a preview of how changes made will be expressed through Terraform before branches are merged into your repository.

-Navigate to the `gitops` repository in your personal GitHub, clone the contents, and create a new branch:
+Navigate to the `gitops` repository in your personal GitHub account, clone the contents, and create a new branch:

 ```shell
 cd gitops